tiy-indianapolis-ror-june2015/prework/README.md

 Here's a huge list of the [2015 conference talks](http://confreaks.tv/events/railsconf2015).

+### Local Indy Community

+I've been part of the Ruby community here in Indianapolis since the very beginning and it's been fun to watch it blossom over the years.

+For your purposes, you can start getting involved now if you'd like.

+There's a well-attended (and friendly!) [monthly meetup](http://www.meetup.com/indyrb/), and associated IRC and [Flowdock](https://www.flowdock.com/invitations/94a1bf817fd42ec852f693da30f685ddccb57a7c) groups.
+The group's [website](http://indyrb.org) has more information.

+The Rubyist community here in Indy is truly great and you're going to enjoy being a part of it.

 ## Closing

 As I mentioned at the top (and goodness, that seems like a long time ago, doesn't it?), I'm really looking forward to working with you in this class.